 Berbera is sited on a strategic point at the entrance to the Red Sea and the UAE are commissioning a military base here, an interesting development in the ongoing Cold Wars with Iran, and with the west.
 There’s an atmospheric port area, with a fish market and a cluster of associated restaurants and numerous faded and collapsing buildings, British and Ottoman, finally ravaged by the war.
 It’s very quiet - Guide Badri explains that this is because it’s cloudy and people have stayed in bed.

 The road ascends, through increasing cloud cover, to the little town of Sheikh, atop the mountains, where more crumbling buildings are testament to the British rule.
 There’s the remains of a fortress and the governor’s house.
 We eat lunch in a tent that’s part of a wayside restaurant – tuna fingers, goat soup and rice.
-Animals come to beg for titbits, there’s a tabby cat under the table and some horns appear at the head of the table.
+Animals come to beg for titbits, there’s a tabby cat at our feet and some horns appear at the head of the table.
 ‘Fucking goat,’ shouts Abdi.
 It appears that’s he knows more English than I thought.

 Now, back to Hargeisa